TheChiragKhaitan/react-fresh-toast/README.md

 # React Fresh Toast

-🎉 React-Fresh-Toast allows you to add notifications to your app with ease.
+🎉 React-Fresh-Toast allows you to add toast/notifications to your app with ease.
 No more nonsense!

 ## Installation